bidurbabu/react_clock/README.md

 - To Do
   - Display Multiple clocks with different time zone (done)
   - Display Analog Clock using some graphics (done)
-  - Display Multiple Analog Clocks
+  - Display Multiple Analog Clocks (done)